Date of Award:

 Due to the exploratory nature of the study, and the limitation of small sample size (34 males) the findings are at best only suggestive.
 A typology was developed and applied to the data.

 The typology, derived from the graduates' negative and positive attitudes toward life, consisted of Navajos who varied on a continuum.
 This continuum was arbitrarily broken down to describe Navajos who are bi-cultural, monocultural W (adjusted to white), monocultural N (adjusted to Navajo) and alienated from both cultures.
 Few significant correlations were found, but possible tendencies were indicated.

 Correlations suggested that low evaluations of Navajos' traditionalism, traits, and social relationships with traditional Navajo reference groups may be associated with positive attitudes toward reservation living.
 Probably due to the differences in approaching the data, the findings of the tabular analysis were contrary to those of the correlations.
 The tabular analysis suggested that those indi viduals who were bi-cul tural or who were monocul tural W tended to have high evaluations for traits and social relationships, while those individuals who were alienated or who were monocul tural N tended to have low evaluations for traits and social relationships.
 The majority of graduates were found to have a high evaluation of traditionalism, suggesting the traditionalism can be a hindrance or an aid to adjustment, depending on the individuals' internalized traits and social relationships.

 Productive activity may be a measure of how well the Navajo connntmicated with the white world rather than a measure of adjustment.

 Kjar, Maree Ruth, "Exploration of Possible Types of Alienation and Adjustment Existing for 1964 Male Intermountain School Graduates" (1970).
 All Graduate Theses and Dissertations.
-Paper 1137.
+1137.